-Do you want to offer financial planning services over the Internet?
-You may need to register in accordance with the Act respecting the distribution of financial products and services This link will open in a new window.
+You want to offer financial planning services via the Internet?
+You may need to register under the Act respecting the distribution of financial products and services This link will open in a new window.

 No person may use the title of financial planner or a similar title or purport to offer financial planning services without holding the appropriate certificate issued by the AMF or belonging to a professional order with which the AMF has entered into an agreement.